RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 If you want to record a stereo track where the left channel is an even-numbered track, then you're out of luck I think.
 I was unable to figure out how to do this if it is possible.

-This may not be an issue for most people, since they can just re-order their inputs.
+This may not be an issue for most people, since they can just re-order their physical inputs.
 I have outboard equipment that necessitates not driving myself crazy re-plugging a dozen things just because of some goofy software limitation.

 ### Clip based grouping